 It was a long-held belief that chocolate and acne were not connected in any way.
 We shall look into how this belief came about real soon.

 The real answer to the question of whether chocolate causes acne is that it depends on whether you are acne prone or not.
 If you are not acne prone no amount of chocolate will cause acne.
 Don’t you know someone like that who eats loads of chocolate and has clear skin?
 I certainly do.
 Annoying isn’t it?
 If chocolate on its own could cause acne, then almost everyone in the world would have acne.

 Now if you are acne prone does chocolate make your acne worse?

 In 1969 a study was conducted by Fulton to study the link between chocolate and acne.
-65 subjects with moderate acne were assigned to consume a either a chocolate bar that contained 10 times the amount of bittersweet chocolate of a normal 45 gm bar or a chocolates less placebo bar.
+65 subjects with moderate acne were assigned to consume either a chocolate bar that contained 10 times the amount of bittersweet chocolate of a normal 45 gm bar or a chocolate-less placebo bar.
 The lesions on the faces on the subjects were counted before and after ingestion of the chocolate bars.
-The results showed no significant increase in acne amount the 2 group that consumed the 2 bars.
-From this study it was concluded that there was no connection between chocolate and acne.
+The results showed no significant increase in acne amount the 2 groups that consumed the 2 bars.
+From this study, it was concluded that there was no connection between chocolate and acne.

-This study however had a lot of flaws.
-The main flaw being that the study was made possible by the Chocolate Manufacturers’ Association of the USA.
+This study, however, had a lot of flaws.
+The main flaw is that the study was made possible by the Chocolate Manufacturers’ Association of the USA.
 Source.

 Another study was conducted in which 54 college students both male and female between the ages of 18 and 24 were invited to participate in this study.
 They were divided into 2 groups.
 One group was given milk chocolate and the other group was given jelly beans.
 The acne lesions were counted at the beginning of the study.
 After 48 hours the acne lesions were counted again.